j-a-n/lovelace-wallpanel/README.md

     </span>
 ```

-The CSS class `wallpanel-screensaver-image-info-exif` can be used to style the EXIF info.
+The CSS class `wallpanel-screensaver-image-info` can be used to style the image info.
 See section "Styles".

 ## Badges and cards